jameskokoska/GooglyCalendar/README.md

 * Load events before the current time (specify in settings)
 * Refresh and sync new data from your Google Calendar
 * Error detection when session times out
+* Welcome message, with change log and first time sign in button
+* Auto reload calendar when needed, for example on login
+* Auto dark mode toggle, and current theme toggle

 # Create and run a local copy
 ### Setting up API keys